ONSdigital/ras-deploy/README.md

 * A service depends on a new Cloudfoundry service
 * A change to how the acceptance tests run

+## Pipelines

+### RAS/RM Continuous Delivery Pipeline

+Filename: `concourse/pipeline.yml`

+This pipeline deploys the RAS and RM services and runs the acceptance tests against them.
+It is also intended to provide a single action deployment to preproduction and production

+### RAS/RM Load Test Pipeline

+Filename: `pipelines/loadtest.yml`

+This pipeline deploys the required RAS and RM services to a Cloud Foundry for load testing.

 ## Deploying pipeline

 See [here](https://digitaleq.atlassian.net/wiki/spaces/RASB/pages/458358937/RAS+RM+Concourse+Pipeline)